 - Defendant may have limited visitation

-- Placement of temporary plan for child support
+- Placement of a temporary plan for child support

 - Defendant participates in batterers' intervention program

 In some cases, should the court determine that there is an immediate need, they may grant a "temporary injunction ex parte," without entering into the process of a full hearing.
 This can severely limit your life and can cause significant grief.
-For this reason, if you have had a restraining order taken out against you, do not hesitate to get the involvement of an experienced lawyer.
+For this reason, if you have had a restraining order taken out against you, do not hesitate to involve an experienced lawyer.

 By violating restraining orders, people place themselves in an uncertain predicament which can result in harsh legal consequences.
 By consulting an attorney immediately upon an accusation involving a restraining order violation, a person can avoid the harsh penalties that are associated with this offense.